okikio/native/packages/animate/README.md

 | :------ | :----- |
 | `{}`    | Object | Animation |

 Another way to input options for an animation, it's also used to chain animations.

-Do note you can't use the property as a method.
+*Note: you can't use this property as a method.*

 ## Animations

-Animate lets you animate HTML and SVG elements with any property that takes numeric values, including hexadecimal colors.
+`@okikio/animate` lets you animate HTML and SVG elements with any property that takes numeric values, including hexadecimal colors.

 ```javascript
 // Animate the radius and fill color of an SVG circle